-i) Name of the Program M.A.
+i) Name of the Program : M.A.
 Honours and M.A.
-Honours with Research in English ii) Course Code PAENGHR403 iii) Course Title

-Creative Writing

-Enclosed in the Syllabus References and Additional References v)

-Credit Structure No. of Credits per Semester -06 vi)

-No. of lectures per Unit vii) 15

-04 viii) No. of lectures per week

-No. of Tutorials per week 01 ix)

-2. Scheme of Examination 4 Questions of 15 marks each

-3. Special notes, if any No

-5. Fee Structure As per University Structure :

-6. Special Ordinances / Resolutions if any No
+Honours with Research in English ii) Course Code : PAENGHR403 iii) Course Title : Creative Writing iv) Semester wise Course Contents : Enclosed the copy of syllabus v) References and Additional References : Enclosed in the Syllabus vi) Credit Structure : No. of Credits per Semester -06 vii) No. of lectures per Unit : 15 viii) No. of lectures per week : 04 ix) No. of Tutorials per week : 01 2.
+Scheme of Examination : 4 Questions of 15 marks each 3.
+Special notes, if any : No 4.
+Eligibility, if any : No 5.
+Fee Structure : As per University Structure 6.
+Special Ordinances / Resolutions if any : No